Where are the Composite Panels made?

 How do you join panels at an angle other than 90 degrees?

-Many projects involve panels being joined at different angles – for example where the vertical front joins a panel at an angle.
-Customers using DIY Panel Joiners can also use this method if they carefully mitre the panel joiner to the angle required.
+Many projects involve panels being joined at different angles – for example where the vertical front joins a panel at an angle or where you have a rake in the rear wall.
+If you are using DIY Panel Joiners to join the other panels you will need to mitre carefully the aluminium panel joiner to the angle required.
 The process below can be used to trim the join between the panels for most angles.

-1. Firstly cut the panels the right size and mitre the ends so they fit reasonably tight along the edge of the join – both on the inside and outside skins.
+1. Firstly ensure the panels are cut to the right size which is the longer dimension.
+Now you will need to cut the inside skin and mitre the ends so they fit reasonably tight along the edge of the join – both on the inside and outside skins.
+Always try a sample to check how far in to cut the inside skin – and then using a sharp knife you will be able to cut the mitre to the correct angle.

 2. Cut a strip of 2mm aluminium say 70-80 mm wide off a 2400 long sheet and fold it along the centre line to the same angle as your panel join.